hellstorm-software/Kult-Rising/readme.md

     - adjusted LOD distance for the trees
 - made the ashlands slightly brighter
 - added a 5th stack to the ashlands directly behind the tower
+- added several echo spawn points in the ancient city

 ----------------------------------------------------------